NikitaWeW/lopengl/README.md

 me learning opengl
 ===

-This is repository with my opengl expirience. there are some bad / messy classes, but everything else is ok.
-Oh yeah, its missing some gui.
+This is repository with my opengl expirience. there are some bad / messy classes, but for learing purposes its ok.
+There are different branches to see.

 ogl setup
 ===